 Because of the delicate touch and "feel" they provide along with their fish playing attributes, I've always been a fan of fiberglass rods for fishing in the short to medium distances where most trout are caught.
 For a long time, I've thought that I could design fiberglass rods with even more effective attributes and sweeter actions than my originals.

 My fiberglass rod designs have been very popular in Japan since I first introduced the Winston Stalkers almost 40 years ago.
 One of the editors of the Japanese magazine Fly Fisher, Tomonori Higashi, heard I was bringing out a new line of fiberglass rods and wanted to interview me for a story about them.
-In addition, they decided to put a photo on the front cover of an original Winston Stalker along side a new Tom Morgan Rodsmiths fiberglass rod and some of our new blanks.
-You can read Mr. Higashi‘s questions and my answers on our article page by going to this link:
+In addition, they decided to put a photo on the front cover of an original Winston Stalker alongside a new Tom Morgan Rodsmiths fiberglass rod and some of our new blanks.

 Fiberglass blanks have bigger diameter butts than graphite rods; therefore, many of the current wooden reel seats won't fit over some of the blanks.
 Because of this size difference, a plug needs to be fitted into the butt on the larger rods in order to install a reel seat.
 With each blank whose butt is over 3/8 inch in diameter, we provide an appropriate graphite dowel that fits inside the butt with a straight section outside the rod where a seat can be installed.
 We use graphite because it's lightweight, extremely strong, and won't flex.
 The blanks have a nickel silver tip check to reinforce the bottom of the tip where the ferrule joins it with the butt.
 A complete set of instructions with drawings is included.